GlassyWing/nvae/README.md

 Hair and other details are still blurry, but this is mostly because the image used is a low-quality 64x64 size.

-And, en, some background pixels exploded, perhaps due to recursive features.